-Here, you'll be able to explore eligibility criteria, access the Notices of Funding Opportunities which provide full instructions for preparing an application, and download sample applications.
-You'll also be able to access the required application forms, search our database of previously awarded grants, and find out how to apply to become an IMLS peer reviewer.
+Here, you'll be able to explore eligibility criteria; access the Notices of Funding Opportunities, which provide full instructions for preparing an application; and download sample applications.
+You will also be able to access the required application forms.

+Additionally, you can search our database of previously awarded grants (by year, by state, by program), and find out how to apply to become an IMLS peer reviewer.